Tim Reid

 TV Acting

 Reid started on the short-lived The Richard Pryor Show.
 Reid starred as DJ "Venus Flytrap" on the hit sitcom WKRP in Cincinnati, in what is perhaps his best-known TV role.
 Reid starred as Lieutenant Marcel Proust "Downtown" Brown (episodes 43-127) on the detective series Simon & Simon.
 In 1988, Reid won an award from Viewers for Quality Television Awards as "Best Actor in a Quality Comedy Series" in Frank's Place.
-In 1988, the same role earned him an Image Award for "Outstanding Lead Actor in a Comedy Series."
+In 1988, the role earned him an Image Award for "Outstanding Lead Actor in a Comedy Series."

 Directing

 Reid has directed various television programs and the film Once Upon a Time...When We Were Colored is based on a novel by Clifton L. Taulbert.
-He directed and adapted a children's TV show called Bobobobs, which aired in the late 1980s.
+He produced and adapted a children's TV show called Bobobobs, which aired in the late 1980s.
 Reid is the creator of Stop the Madness, an after-school special video in the fight against drugs recorded on December 11, 1985.

 New Millennium Studios

 Tim and Daphne Maxwell Reid built New Millennium Studios in 1997.
-Located in Petersburg, Virginia, the 57.4-acre site with its 14,850-square-foot sound studio was the only Black-owned film studio in the United States since the 1930s and also one of the largest independent film studios outside of Hollywood.
+Located in Petersburg, Virginia, the 57.4-acre site with its 14,850-square-foot sound studio was the only Black-owned film studio in the United States since the 1930s.
+It was also one of the largest independent film studios outside of Hollywood.
 New Millennium Studios was used in dozens of movie and television productions, including scenes from the 2001 film "Hearts in Atlantis," of the Stephen King novel; parts of 2000's "The Contender," and elements of Steven Spielberg's 2012 film, "Lincoln," were all shot there.
 The Reids also produced feature films of their own.
 In 2008, he and Tom Dreesen wrote a book about those years called Tim & Tom: An American Comedy in Black and White.